iminator25/iminator25.github.io/index.md

 ## About Me

-I am a student at the [University of British Columbia](https://www.ubc.ca/) studying Computer Science and Physics.
+I am a graduate from the [University of British Columbia](https://www.ubc.ca/) where I studied Computer Science and Physics.
 The Computer Science department at UBC is ranked 1st in Canada and 16th globally.

-I am set to Graduate in May 2020.
+Currently living in Austin, TX

 I was born in Calgary, AB, raised in Greenville, SC then pursued undergraduate studies in Vancouver at UBC.